levoxtrip/PKB/docs/Tools/DistractionLogging.md

 # Distraction Logging

-Write down feeling or thought beehind the urge to get distracted with time of day and what yo uwere doing when you felt the trigger.
+Write down feeling or thought behind the urge to get distracted with time of day and what you were doing when you felt the trigger.